-For years many of us have thought for our garden, beds, borders, containers and hanging baskets.
+For years many of us have created flower displays for our garden, beds, borders, containers and hanging baskets.
 This was as far as we went with our planting.
-However that thought process seems to be shifting.
+However, that thought process seems to be shifting.
 The recent development of up-cycling has had a major impact on our gardening trends.

 What once may have been sent to the recycling centre is now taking pride of place on our lawns, often in full bloom.